Miami University: Old Miami (1809–1873)

-The foundations for Miami University were first laid by an Act of Congress signed by President George Washington, stating an academy should be Northwest of the Ohio River in the Miami Valley.
-The land was within the Symmes Purchase; Judge John Cleves Symmes, the land's owner, purchased it from the government with the stipulation that he set aside land for an academy.
-Congress granted one township to be in the District of Cincinnati to the Ohio General Assembly for the purposes of building a college, two days after Ohio was granted statehood in 1803; if no suitable location could be provided in the Symmes Purchase, Congress pledged to give federal lands to the legislature after a five-year period.
-The Ohio Legislature appointed three surveyors in August of the same year to search for a suitable township, and they selected a township off Four Mile Creek.
-The Legislature passed "An Act to Establish the Miami University" on February 2, 1809, and the state created a board of trustees; this is cited as the founding of Miami University.
-The township originally granted to the university was known as the "College Township," and was renamed Oxford, Ohio, in 1810.
+The foundations for Miami University were first laid by an Act of Congress signed by President George Washington, stating an academy should be northwest of the Ohio River in the Miami Valley.
+The land was to be within the Symmes Purchase; landowner John Cleves Symmes purchased it from the government with the stipulation that he set aside land for an academy.
+Two days after Ohio achieved statehood in 1803, Congress granted one township to the Ohio General Assembly to build a college.
+Because all the townships within the Symmes Purchase had already been platted by that time, the General Assembly selected a township along Four Mile Creek in the Congress Lands West of Miami River during the summer of 1803.
+On February 2, 1809, the state legislature passed "An Act to Establish the Miami University", formally creating a board of trustees.
+Oxford, Ohio, was platted within the College Township in 1810.

 The university temporarily halted construction due to the War of 1812.
-Cincinnati tried—and failed—to move Miami to the city in 1822 and to divert its income to a Cincinnati college.
+Cincinnati tried—and failed—to move Miami to the city in 1822.
 Miami created a grammar school in 1818 to teach frontier youth, but it was disbanded after five years.
-Robert Hamilton Bishop, a Presbyterian minister and professor of history, was appointed to be the first President of Miami University in 1824.
+Though financed by means of a government land grant, Miami University initially was inaugurated and operated by Presbyterians, with explicit legislative encouragement for religious education having been enshrined in the Northwest Ordinance.
+Robert Hamilton Bishop, a Presbyterian minister and professor of history, was appointed to be the first president of Miami University in 1824, stating in his inaugural speech that all teaching at Miami University should be based in the Bible.

 The first day of classes at Miami was on November 1, 1824.
 At its opening, there were 20 students and two faculty members in addition to Bishop.
-The curriculum included Greek, Latin, Algebra, Geography, and Roman history; the university offered only a Bachelor of Arts.
-An "English Scientific Department" was started in 1825, which studied modern languages, applied mathematics, and political economy as training for more practical professions.
-It offered a certificate upon completion of coursework, not a diploma.
+The curriculum included Greek, Latin, algebra, geography, and Roman history; the university offered only a Bachelor of Arts.
+An "English Scientific Department" was started in 1825, which studied modern languages, applied mathematics, and political economy.
+It offered a certificate upon completion of coursework instead of a diploma.
+The school provided public prayers twice a day and required all students to partake in a public worship every Sunday.